appacitive/builder-docs/server/javascript/samples/employee-directory/index.md

-Employee Directory App allows you to look for employees by name, view the details of an employee, and navigate up and down the Org Chart by clicking the employee’s manager or any of his/her direct reports.
+This app allows you to search for employees by name and view their details.
+It also allows to navigate up and down the Org Chart by clicking the employee’s manager or any of his/her direct reports.

-Appacitive <a href="http://github.com/chiragsanghvi/javascriptsdk" target="_blank">Javascript SDK <i class="glyphicon glyphicon-share-alt"></i></a> is built mostly in the way models and collections work in backbone.js, with changes to accomodate <a href="http://help.appacitive.com" target="_blank">Appacitive's API  convention<i class="glyphicon glyphicon-share-alt"></i></a>.
+Appacitive's <a href="http://github.com/chiragsanghvi/javascriptsdk" target="_blank">Javascript SDK <i class="glyphicon glyphicon-share-alt"></i></a> is built mostly in the way models and collections work in backbone.js, with changes to accomodate <a href="http://help.appacitive.com" target="_blank">Appacitive's API  convention<i class="glyphicon glyphicon-share-alt"></i></a>.
 Thus integrating SDK with backbone apps becomes more easy.

 This tutorial demonstrates two features ***Data Store*** and ***Graph API*** provided by Appacitive Platform.
 As part of design best practice, you will learn how to model your app and bind your custom objects to the view.